Financial Wellbeing and Capability Activity

-The Australian Government, in partnership with community organisations, provides support to vulnerable individuals and families experiencing financial crises.
+The Australian Government, in partnership with community organisations, provides support to eligible individuals and families experiencing financial crises and help build financial wellbeing, financial capability, and resilience for vulnerable people and those most at risk of financial and social inclusion and disadvantage.
 People can acquire budgeting and financial literacy skills to help navigate through debt and learn strategies to better manage their money and become financially independent through the Financial Wellbeing and Capability Activity.

-Services included under the activity provide crisis support, broad financial capability building services, financial counselling and access to microfinance products.
-Services are free, voluntary and confidential and are generally delivered by community organisations.
+Services include crisis support, broad financial capability building services, financial counselling and access to microfinance and microenterprise products.
+Services are free, voluntary and confidential and are delivered by community organisations.

 - Emergency Relief – provides immediate financial and/or material support to people in financial crisis.

 - Food Relief – increases emergency relief organisations’ access to a cost-effective supply of food items which is provided to people in need across Australia.

 Financial Counselling, Capability and Resilience supports include financial counselling, financial literacy education, and access to financial services including microfinance products such as low or no interest loans.

 Review of the coordination and funding of financial counselling services across Australia